 - Assisting product development groups in applying these principles to their work.

-- Providing usability consulting services to clients across the institute and within IS&T.
+- Providing usability consulting services to clients across the Institute.

 Primary services and methods